One Strange Rock

-Earth may well be the ultimate purveyor of fascinating narratives.
-Framestore was proud therefore to work once more with National Geographic to showcase mankind’s home environment in all of its awe-inspiring glory, in the broadcaster’s latest global event series, One Strange Rock.
-Told across ten episodes, the series from executive producers Darren Aronofsky and Jane Root sees eight astronauts guide viewers through some of Earth’s extraordinary stories, told from their very unique perspectives.
+Framestore was proud to work with National Geographic to showcase mankind’s home environment in the broadcaster’s global event series, One Strange Rock.
+Told across ten episodes, the series from executive producers Darren Aronofsky and Jane Root saw eight astronauts guide viewers through some of Earth’s extraordinary stories, told from their very unique perspectives.

-The core challenge, however, lies in the complexity of the brief: how to visualise what is invisible to the human eye, and give shape to scientific concepts beyond everyday understanding.
+The show’s biggest challenge, lay in the complexity of the brief; how to visualise what’s invisible to the human eye, and give shape to scientific concepts beyond everyday understanding.
 Framestore worked extensively on concept art, to form a tangible base for the beautiful organic imagery.

 The resulting VFX demonstrate the likes of diatoms, which explain how oxygen sustains life in an underwater environment; and a wide-ranging sequence showing the Earth’s magnetosphere, pulling from the liquid core of the planet all the way to outer space.
 Specialist photography by Chris Parks, Tim Shepherd and many other talents provided a library of organic textures shot at high speed, which were also layered into the CG work to give even greater realism and depth.